Murder of John Hron: Murder

 The four began kicking him in the head, hitting him, throwing heavy cans of beer in his face, and taunting him verbally.
-They would intersperse their beatings with suddenly acting friendly, offering him beers, and apologizing, just to continue beating him again, in what was described as a sadistic "cat-and-mouse"-like torture that went on for hours.
+They would intersperse their beatings with suddenly acting friendly, offering him beers, and apologizing, just to continue beating him again, in what was described by the court as a sadistic "cat-and-mouse"-like torture that went on for hours.
 They jump-kicked him, kicked him in the back of his head, struck his neck with a flaming piece of wood and burnt him, stomped on his stomach, destroyed his belongings and set fire to the tent he had shared with Christian.

-Hron and Christian begged several times for the neo-Nazis to let them go home, but this simply angered the attackers who continued hitting Hron until he could no longer stand.
+Hron and Christian begged several times for the neo-Nazis to let them go home, but this simply angered the attackers who continued hitting and kicking Hron until he could no longer stand.
 Hron was eventually pushed into the lake, still alive, Daniel Hansson "joked" as he did this by saying "now he shall go for a swim" or "now he shall take a dive".
 Hron tried to swim away and two of the four attackers walked around to the other side of the lake to catch him if he were to swim across.
 Around this time the murderers also shouted to Hron to swim back, threatening to kill Christian if he did not, and Hron decided to swim back to save his friend's life.
 Christian was forced to shout to Hron "come back or they will kill me".

-The torture continued as two of the most active attackers, Daniel and Mikael, got John up from the lake, and after knocking him down again they placed his body in a position so that they could continue kicking and stomping him in the head for several minutes with their boots.
+When Hron got back on land the torture continued as two of the most active attackers, Daniel and Mikael, got John up from the lake, and after knocking him down again they placed his body in a position that made it easier for them to continue stomping him in the head for several minutes with their boots.
 They later said about this part: "It felt so good that we couldn't stop".
-It was made clear in the investigation that they had kicked and stomped on Hron's face and head with steel-toe boots for about seven minutes without pause.
+It was revealed in the investigation that they had kicked and stomped on Hron's face and head with steel-toe boots for seven whole minutes without pause.
+They kicked or stomped Hron in the head so hard that his brain had at least partially spilled out.

 After Hron became unconscious, they rolled his fractured body into the water again.
-He sunk to the bottom and drowned.
-In police interviews one of the killers stated they heard "a whistling of gurgling" sound from Hron at this point, although medics said that even if he had not been dumped in the lake it is most unlikely he would have survived the damages to his body and head from the beating.
+He sank to the bottom and drowned.
+In police interviews one of the killers stated they heard "a whistling of gurgling" sound from Hron right before they rolled him into the lake, although medics said that even if he had not been dumped in the lake he would not have survived the damages to his body and head from the beating.